• Skip to primary navigation

 Okay so these pretzels take a few steps to make but none of those steps are difficult.
 They’re easy enough that I often let my oldest help make these pretzel bites!

-First, combine the warm water, yeast, and brown sugar in the bowl of a stand mixer using a dough hook.
+First, combine the warm water, yeast, and sugar in the bowl of a stand mixer using a dough hook.
 The dough hook is important since you’re making, well dough.

-Mix on low until the yeast is evenly distributed and the brown sugar has dissolved— about 30 seconds.
+Mix on low until the yeast is evenly distributed and the sugar has dissolved— about 30 seconds.

 brown sugar in a bowl